rackerlabs/technical-blog/_posts/2014-05-21-testing-cinder-in-your-rackspace-private-cloud-lab-environment.markdown

   - Private Cloud
 ---

-In the knowledge center article titled "KNOWLEDGE CENTER ARTICLE: INSTALLING AND TESTING CINDER IN YOUR RACKSPACE PRIVATE CLOUD LAB ENVIRONMENT" I walk through the entire process of installing, configuring and testing the OpenStack Cinder service in your RPC lab environment.
+This post covers testing the cinder service and provides a few informal tips and recommendations outside of strictly procedural steps.

 <!-- more -->

-This post only covers the testing of the cinder service as well as a few more informal tips and recommendations outside of just the procedural steps.

 This is specifically for sandbox and testing / development environments – configurations described here, such as: compute and cinder running on the controller, using a loopback device for cinder-volumes and so on are not supported and should not be used in production.

-Table of Contents

-# Testing cinder
+### Testing cinder

 Finally we're ready to test our cinder service and configuration.

-## Basic volume creation
+#### Basic volume creation

 1) First let's test the creation of a basic volume and verify.